2017 European Darts Trophy

 The 2017 European Darts Trophy was the twelfth of twelve PDC European Tour events on the 2017 PDC Pro Tour.
-The tournament took place at Lokhalle, Göttingen, Germany, between 13–15 October 2017.
+The tournament took place at Lokhalle, Göttingen, Germany, from 13 to 15 October 2017.
 It featured a field of 48 players and £135,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion after defeating Mensur Suljović 6–5 in the final of the 2016 tournament, and he retained his title by defeating Rob Cross 6–4 in the final.

 Prize money

 This is how the prize money is divided: